 Douglas Speirs is the Regional Archaeologist for Fife based with Fife Council in Kirkcaldy.
 Raised in the Scottish Borders, he graduated from Glasgow University with an honours MA degree in Archaeology and Scottish Medieval History.
 After working in the commercial archaeological sector he returned to university to graduate in 1993 with a M.Lit Archaeology degree (St Andrews).
 He was appointed Assistant Keeper (Research) with Aberdeen City Archaeological Unit before leaving in 1999 to take up his present position in which he is responsible for the management of the archaeological resource of Fife.
 His personal interests lie in the area of medieval archaeology and palaeography, subjects which he continues to research through his part-time PhD studies.

 Clare Thomas is an archaeological consultant, specialising in medieval leather.
 She taught part-time at Perth College.
 She graduated with an honours degree in archaeology and history from the University of Southampton in 1972.
 She lives near Aberfeldy, and is a member of the Breadalbane Heritage Society.
-She has been on TAFAC since 1988, and was vice-chairman for 6 years from 1994.
+She has been on TAFAC since 1988, and was vice-chair for 6 years from 1994.

 Sue Hamstead lectured at the University of Leeds in the Classics Department, after first following a career in computing.
 Sue is Education Officer with Save Wemyss Ancient Caves Society (SWACS), involved with various aspects of the running of the society, but mainly responsible for leading cave tours and giving talks on the caves.

 David Munro is chairman of Kinross Museum and is a member of the board of Living Lomonds Partnership Trust.
+He publishes widely on local historical and archaeological topics.

 Joe Fitzpatrick is a Director and Trustee of the Falkland Stewardship Trust in Fife and is the Trust Board’s archaeology champion.
 Educated at Moray House in Edinburgh and with a post graduate Diploma from Heriot Watt University, Joe spent his working life in Education and was a member of ADES (Association of Directors of Education in Scotland).
 He retired as a Head of Service with Fife Council at the end of 2014.
 In retirement he actively pursues his interest in History and Archaeology as well as studying as a member of the Open Association at St Andrews University.
 He has a particular interest in the Roman and Early Medieval periods in Scotland.